G3RSONV/homelab/README.md

 - Configure switches, routers, firewalls, and endpoints from scratch.
 - Implement advanced IT concepts such as containerization, virtualization, orchestration, and cloud computing.
 - Improve and advance my skills with github, version control and my VS Code readiness.
+- And also document my journey on this life-long learning process.

 ---